A litter box is probably the first thing you consider buying when welcoming a new cat into your home — and for good reason!

 What Kind of Litter Box is Best for Cats

 The litter boxes I have for my cats now are the best thing I have ever purchased for them.
 These boxes, and the accessories I mention below, also make my life much easier.
-Sure, any litter box could be considered a good purchase considering it’s one of the staples necessary for a cat, but not every litter box is equal.
 When I found the Petmate Giant Litter Pan, my litter box life changed.
 And I'm not alone, considering out of thousands of reviews, 90% have given this litter pan a 5-star rating!

 It's like having two litter boxes in one!
 The Petmate Giant Litter Pan lives up to its billing.
 It provides your cat with plenty of room to maneuver (nearly 35" length, 20" width, and 10" high).
 With convenient side compartments, you can store a poop scoop and bags.
 Even more amazing is this litter pan can take up to 30 lbs. of litter!
 I wouldn't suggest using that much litter because it's more difficult to get to their deposits, and you have a better chance of being left with excess litter outside the pan.
 And no one likes cleaning up that mess.